-Welcome to the fifth in our new series of surveys, begun last year, that are aimed at smaller targets.
+Welcome to the tenth in our new series of surveys, launched in 2014, that are aimed at smaller targets.
 We’ll still bring out the big bullseye at the end of each year for our annual Salary Survey.
-In between, however, we’ll take a more focused look at organizations and companies that offer certifications, or at certain types of certifications.
+In between, however, we’ll continue to take a more focused look at certain types of certifications.

-For the upcoming Summer Edition of Certification Magazine, we’re taking a look at Linux certifications.
-All of them.
-Linux is a relatively broad term, but enough people need to know the nuts and bolts that there are more than 25 certs on the market (with still others almost certainly in development).
+For the upcoming Spring Edition of Certification Magazine, we’re venturing into the realm of Linux certifications.
+Linux is rather narrowly defined as certification goes, but our survey still features more than 35 certifications in all.
 If you hold one or more of those credentials, then please pull up a chair.
-This will only take a minute.

 As we always do, we’ve added a dash of incentive to participate.
 If you take the survey all the way to the end, we’ll thank you with either (or both!) of two rewards.
 You can get a free digital copy of the next issue of Certification Magazine.
 Or get a one-year print subscription at 40 percent off the normal cost.
 (Hate making decisions?
 Get ‘em both!
 We don’t mind.)